 The only tricky part, of course, was folding bed linens.
 Those usually had to be put aside for when I was less encumbered.
 To be clear, I tried, but it often ended up with me getting tangled in my pump tubes or unplugging myself from the pump, or worse:

 spilling milk over my freshly laundered sheets which was super annoying.
 Ugh.
 Do My Preschooler's Entire Bedtime Routine

 Us moms are amazing, aren't we?
 Luckily my 3 year old, at the time, was so used to me walking around the house with

 while we read a book, and up until it was time to sing a song.
 It didn't matter to him.
 I would like to think the gentle whir of the pump helped lull him to sleep some nights.
 Enjoy A Cocktail

 my infant was pretty much sleeping through the night, or when I planned on giving him a bottle if he woke up, I'd sometimes pump while enjoying a mini-martini or glass of wine at home.

 because I pumped so regularly, my body required a pretty scheduled pumping routine.
 It felt ridiculous to be holding a martini glass while strapped to a hands-free pump but, then again, the concept of being milked by a machine is kind of bananas anyway.
 Play Fetch With My Dog

 My dog usually went ape whenever I sat at the counter and started pumping.
 I don't know if it was the machine itself, or if he felt left out, but his immediate response was to run to his toy bin, grab a toy, and start jumping in circles around my chair.
 The only way to get him to quit it was to join him on the floor and throw him the damn toy, so I spent a lot of time learning how to play keep away while not getting unhooked from my pump.
 (Hint: I'm really, really good at it now.)

-Bang Out Some Work Emails
+Bang Out Some Work Emails Swiffer

 also creating a clean surface for my children to play on at the same time as I swiffered my floors.
 Tandem pumping and swiffering is an oft-overlooked joy, that I think deserves way more recognition.
 Entertain My Baby And My Preschooler With Some Cool Sights and Sounds

 I spent many hours on the floor with my kids, dripping an overflowing bottle of pumped milk onto one of their play mats as my baby practiced reaching for rattles and falling on his face, and his older brother experimented with poking him in the eye to see what would happen.
 And the soundtrack of it all, of course, was

 My preschooler loved "helping" and giving me updates on when the bottle was full (often too late, hence the overflowing), or to move the switch to the highest, most painful setting when I wasn't looking.
 These are moments I will cherish forever.